Iran nuclear deal: Iranian review

-Iranian Supreme Leader Khamenei gave President Rouhani guidelines for how to proceed.
+Supreme Leader Ali Khamenei gave President Hassan Rouhani guidelines for how to proceed.
 On 21 June 2015, the Iranian Parliament (Majlis) formed a committee to study the JCPOA and decided to wait at least 80 days before voting.
 Zarif and Atomic Energy Organization of Iran (AEOI) chief Ali Akbar Salehi defended the deal in Parliament.

 In televised remarks on 23 July 2015, Rouhani rejected domestic criticism by Iranian hardliners, such as the Islamic Revolutionary Guard Corps.
 He claimed a popular mandate to make an agreement based on his election in 2013 and said the alternative was suffering under continued sanctions.
 A two-page, top-secret directive from Iran's Supreme National Security Council instructed newspapers to avoid criticism or giving any impression of disagreement at the highest levels of government.

 On 2 September, Iranian defense minister Hossein Dehqan said that Iran would not allow the IAEA to visit every site or facility it wished.
 On 3 September, Khamenei said that the Majlis should make the final decision.
 The same day, Parliament Speaker Ali Larijani voiced his support.
 Former presidents Akbar Hashemi Rafsanjani and Mohammad Khatami and moderates within parliament announced their support.
 Most prominent opposition leaders, including Mir-Hossein Mousavi, a 2009 presidential candidate under house arrest for his role as a leader of the Green Movement, also announced their support.

 The anti-agreement coalition included former president Mahmoud Ahmadinejad, former head of AEOI Fereydoon Abbasi, ex-nuclear negotiator Saeed Jalili, and various conservative clerics and IRGC commanders.
 This group claimed that Iranian negotiators caved on many key issues and were outmaneuvered.

 Anti-JCPOA representatives of Islamic Consultative Assembly protested Ali Akbar Saheli and made death threats toward him.

 The Majlis commission for examining the JCPOA invited Ali Shamkhani, as well as members of a former nuclear negotiation team including Ali Bagheri and Abbasi, to a hearing.
 During the session, ex-chief negotiator Saeed Jalili said that "approximately 100 absolute rights" of Iran had been conceded and that the deal turned Iran's right to adopt nuclear technology under the NPT into mere permission.
 He claimed that the deal violated the terms Khamenei set.
 Commission members Masoud Pezeshkian and Abbas Ali Mansouri Arani criticized Jalili's testimony.
 In another session, negotiators Abbas Araqchi and Majid Takht-Ravanchi defended the deal.

 The leading reformist newspapers, Etemad and Shargh, supported the deal.
 The leading conservative papers, Ettelaat and Kayhan, criticized its terms.

 Many Iranian dissidents, including Nobel Peace Prize laureate, human rights activist, and Iranian exile Shirin Ebadi and former political prisoner Akbar Ganji came out in support.
 Others opposed the agreement, including Ahmad Batebi, Nazanin Afshin-Jam, and Roozbeh Farahanipour.

 On 13 October the Iranian Parliament approved the JCPOA supplemented by text unilaterally added by Iran and not agreed to by the P5+1, with 161 votes in favor, 59 against, and 13 abstentions.